NAD+ 500mg

 | Terms | The products we offer are intended for laboratory research use only.
 Please familiarize yourself with our terms of service prior to ordering. |

-NAD+ 500mg (Nicotinamide Adenine Dinucleotide) is a coenzyme present in all living cells and plays a central role in cellular energy production and metabolism.
-NAD+ is essential for metabolic processes as it participates in redox reactions, serving as a crucial electron transporter in the mitochondrial electron transport chain (ETC), which generates ATP — the energy currency of cells.
-As cells age, NAD+ levels decline, which has been associated with metabolic dysregulation and age-related cellular damage.1
+NAD+ (Nicotinamide Adenine Dinucleotide) is a coenzyme present in all living cells and is studied for its role in cellular energy production and metabolism.
+NAD+ participates in redox reactions, serving as an electron transporter in the mitochondrial electron transport chain (ETC), which generates ATP.
+Research has examined changes in NAD+ levels in relation to cellular aging models and associated markers of metabolic and cellular changes.1

 This NAD+ 500mg product is intended exclusively for in vitro laboratory research and is not approved for human or veterinary use.
-Laboratory research into NAD+ includes its role in cellular energy production, DNA repair, and aging studies, making it a valuable component in scientific investigations exploring metabolic and age-related conditions.
-NAD+ supplementation in vitro has been linked to improvements in mitochondrial function and cellular energy efficiency, which are essential areas in metabolic and longevity research.2
+Laboratory research into NAD+ includes its role in cellular energy production, DNA repair signaling, and cellular aging models.2

-In vitro studies on NAD+ have provided insights into its role in cellular energy metabolism.
-NAD+ is a key player in glycolysis, the citric acid cycle, and oxidative phosphorylation — critical metabolic pathways that generate ATP in cells.
-Research suggests that increasing NAD+ availability can enhance mitochondrial function, potentially counteracting the decline in cellular energy associated with aging.3 This aspect of NAD+ is of particular interest for studies focused on age-related metabolic decline and mitochondrial dysfunction, as NAD+ appears to support energy-intensive cellular processes.4
+In vitro studies on NAD+ have examined its role in cellular energy metabolism, including glycolysis, the citric acid cycle, and oxidative phosphorylation — metabolic pathways that generate ATP in cells.
+Research has examined the relationship between NAD+ availability and mitochondrial function markers in cell models of cellular aging.3,4

-NAD+ also plays a significant role in DNA repair processes, functioning as a substrate for enzymes like PARPs (Poly ADP-ribose polymerases) and sirtuins.
-These enzymes are activated in response to DNA damage and have been associated with longevity and improved cellular health in preclinical models.5 Sirtuins, a class of NAD+-dependent enzymes, are involved in chromatin regulation and gene expression, with studies suggesting their role in reducing inflammation and oxidative stress in cells.
-By replenishing NAD+ levels, in vitro research has shown potential improvements in cellular repair mechanisms, which may slow cellular aging and promote genome stability.6
+NAD+ is studied for its role in DNA repair signaling, functioning as a substrate for enzymes including PARPs (Poly ADP-ribose polymerases) and sirtuins.
+Research has examined the activation of these enzymes in response to DNA damage in cell models.5 Sirtuins, a class of NAD+-dependent enzymes, are studied for their role in chromatin regulation and gene expression, including research on markers of inflammation and oxidative stress in cell models.

 Product Information